kanidm/kanidm/designs/ldap_gateway.rst

 an LDAP interface.

-A major use case is legacy systems that Kanidm's native unix services aren't available on, so these would be better served via LDAP - of course, the native kanidm unix integrations are much better than other choices, so we prefer those over any other pam/nss provider.
+A major use case is legacy systems that Kanidm's native unix services aren't available on, so these would be better served via LDAP - of course, the native kanidm unix integrations are better than existing LDAP integration choices, so we prefer those over any other pam/nss provider.

 Limitations
 ===========